mezmer420/dashi/README.md

     "tesseract.js": "^2.1.5",
     "ytdl-core": "^4.11.0"

+*Only works in one guild (server)!* I didn't bother coding it to be multi-guild compatible as I never intended it ever be used outside of my own server.
+Heavily hardcoded to work only for the server.

-The bot itself won't be made public as there's way too much stuff specifically designed only for our server.
-But feel free to browse the code for inspiration for your own bot(s).
+Feel free to browse the code for inspiration for your own bots.